-- Overall, we rate Channel News Asia (CNA) Least Biased based on story selection that is balanced.
-We also rate them High for factual reporting due to the use of credible sources and a clean fact check record.
+- Overall, we rate Channel News Asia (CNA) Least Biased based on balanced story selection.
+We also rate them High for factual reporting due to credible sources and a clean fact check record.

 Factual Reporting: HIGH

 Founded in 1999 by Mediacorp, CNA (Channel News Asia) is an English language Asian transmedia news outlet that focuses on news, economy, business, human stories, current affairs, and documentary programming.
-CNA is headquartered in Singapore and has a Singapore and International editions.
+CNA is headquartered in Singapore and has Singapore and International editions.
 CNA’s TV channel also broadcasts live reports and interviews.
-It is said to be viewed in 29 territories including Asia the Middle East and Australia.
+It is viewed in 29 territories, including Asia, the Middle East, and Australia.

 Mediacorp is a public broadcaster that has a monopoly over TV channels and radio stations.
 Mediacorp is owned by Temasek Holdings which is a Singaporean state investment firm.
 Lim Boon Heng is the current chairman of Temasek Holdings.